igvina/ArdVoice/README.md

-#ArdVoicelib: A library to play audio (voices) on the Arduboy
+#ArdVoice: A library to play audio (voices) on the Arduboy
 By @igvina
 ##Features:
 ###Voice library: